charlesdungy/cpu-memory-simulation/README.md

 ## Demo

-This is a demo of the four different input files staged in examples.
+This is a demo of the four different input files that are staged in examples.

 ![demo](https://raw.githubusercontent.com/charlesdungy/cpu-memory-simulation/main/examples/output.gif)